mroderick/test-es6-modules-with-mocha-sinon-proxyquire/README.md

-# Test ES6 with Mocha, Sinon, Proxyquire
+# Test ES6 with Mocha, Istanbul, Sinon, Proxyquire

-This repository is a running example of how to configure a project for testing [Babel][babel] transpiled ES6 JavaScript that uses ES6 module syntax, using [Mocha][mocha], [Sinon][sinon] and [Proxyquire][proxyquire] without adding any dependency to whatever module bundler/loader is used for delivering the code to browsers.
+This repository is a running example of how to configure a project for testing [Babel][babel] transpiled ES6 JavaScript that uses ES6 module syntax, using [Mocha][mocha], [Istanbul][istanbul], [Sinon][sinon] and [Proxyquire][proxyquire] without adding any dependency to whatever module bundler/loader is used for delivering the code to browsers.

 ## Try it out